 But don’t let your entrepreneurial spirit and need for justice wane.
 Countries like New Zealand, France, Canada, the United Kingdom and the United States have advanced record-keeping protocols and data-tracking capabilities.
 In the US more states are allocating budget towards cyber crime police units.
 If business owners can follow steps 1 through 6 and gather as much evidence as possible, justice may become more attainable.

 The long con requires the long haul

 Fraudsters commit extensive time and effort to perfect the untraceable art of online fraud.
 The FBI outlines the difficulty of prosecuting fraud on their website.
 The more corroborative evidence merchants can provide to authorities to prove a crime has occurred and establish a connection between the crime and the criminal, the more likely the chances of legal success.
 Personal contact details, shipment details, purchase patterns and other data or anomalies can help investigative efforts.
 But merchants need to be patient and persistent as they’re fighting an uphill battle when it comes to prosecution for online fraud.

 Until the legal system catches up with the sophistication of online crime, merchants must learn to defend themselves against sophisticated networks of fraud syndicates operating in unison as seasoned professionals.
-Signifyd can help by guaranteeing protection for merchants against chargebacks and eliminating fraud upfront.
+Signifyd can help by guaranteeing protection for merchant chargebacks and eliminating fraud upfront.
 Leverage our real-time machine learning across our 5,000+ merchants to use data from fraud against fraudsters.
 Let Signifyd fight fraud for you while you focus on building your business and taking care of your customers.